-The statement of commitment and cost sharing must:
+The statement of commitment and cost sharing (if any) must:

-- 1. Be executed by an authorized representative or entity with the authority to commit the TCU; - 2.
-Be specific to this FOA; - 3.
-Identify who and how the TCU was chartered; - 4.
-Identify a representative of the Applicant as the Business Contact and authorize that person to act on behalf of the Applicant; and - 5.
-Identify a representative of the Applicant as the Project Manager, - Include a statement of the total amount and type of cost share being committed regardless of the source of that cost share as the Applicant is ultimately and legally responsible for the entire amount of cost share, if an award is made;
+- 1. Be signed by an authorized representative of the Applicant; - 2.
+Be specific to this FOA (Title and Number as shown on the cover page); - 3.
+Authorize the submittal of the application; - 4.
+Commit to the proposed project; - 5.
+Identify a representative of the Applicant as the Business Contact and authorize that person to act on behalf of the Applicant; - 6.
+Identify a representative of the Applicant as the Project Manager.
+It is strongly recommended that the Project Manager be a representative of the Applicant; however, if the Project Manager is not a representative of the Applicant, authorization must be provided that delegates that authority to the proposed Project Manager; such a non-Applicant designee will be considered a Subrecipient and all the terms and conditions of the agreement, if an award is made, will flow to that designee and that designee will not be able to receive fee or profit for services rendered; - 7.
+If any, commit to the total amount of cost share (specific dollar amount or up to a maximum amount and percentage of total proposed project costs), regardless of the source of that cost share as the Applicant is ultimately and legally responsible for providing the entire amount of cost share required, if an award is made, even if the cost share is being provided by a Subrecipient(s).